Botegaa/FirstMVVMProject/README.md

 - **Swift:** The programming language used for development.
 - **UIKit:** Framework for designing the user interface and handling user interactions.
+- **FirebaseAuth:** Framework for authentication login and register.

 ## Getting Started